andrejgoncalves/nfts/README.md

 Step2:
 extract data for the NFTs with the highest transactional volume in the last 30days (as of March22)

-- data from solsea extracted using selenium
+- data from solsea extracted using [selenium](https://www.selenium.dev/)
-- data from opensea extracted via API
+- data from opensea extracted via [API](https://docs.opensea.io/reference/api-overview)

 Step2:
-clean data and compare both dataframes
+data wragling with pydata stack (using jupyter notebook)

 Step3:
 Knowing that SOL <100$ and ETH >2500$ (as of March22) , then hypothesis testing: